jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/sarbecovirus_diversity.md

 Clades 2 and 3 are not skewed toward more deleterious binding effects in the SARS-CoV-2 background.
-Since these have not been shown to bind ACE2s, it is unclear whether they are operating under the same selective constraint as sequences in Clade 1 and the SARS-CoV-2 clade.
+Since these have not been shown to bind ACE2s, it is unclear whether they are operating under the same selective constraint as sequences in Clade 1 and the SARS-CoV-2 clade – however, we can see more skew in Clade 2 when we focus on the RBM in particular in the lower left plot, which is where the direct determinants of ACE2-binding reside.
 It is important to note that this analysis is *not* taking into account two large deletions in the RBM loops that are present in these Clade 2+3 sequences, which may also contribute to their reduced affinity for human ACE2.

 <img src="sarbecovirus_diversity_files/figure-gfm/homolog_amino_acid_variants-1.png" style="display: block; margin: auto;" />